Travelogue Bolivia / Chile 2003

-The bus went through the giant Parque National Lauca to Arica , the most northern city of Chile and an important port for the minerals, ores and metals produced in Chile .
-The landscape was extreme harsh but beautifully harsh.
+The bus went through the giant Parque National Lauca to Arica, the most northern city of Chile and an important port for the minerals, ores and metals produced in Chile.
+The landscape was extremely harsh but beautifully harsh.
 I had thought to get off the bus in Putre, a little town between the border and Arica to visit the park but as I noticed the distances in the park are huge and worse I had seen snow next to the road … a definitive No as I longed to spend some time in a warm place or at least a not cold place.
-The last part of the journey went through strangest sand/mountain-landscapes, the most northern parts of Atacama Desert , the driest desert of the world.
+The last part of the journey went through strangest sand/mountain-landscapes, the most northern parts of Atacama Desert, the driest desert of the world.

-As there isn’t a lot to see in Arica I immediately bought a ticket for the night bus to Calama and used the remaining hours to so see a little church designed by Eiffel and made entirely of steel (you have to knock at the building to tell) and ate, after a long year the first time, ceviche.
+As there isn’t a lot to see in Arica I immediately bought a ticket for the night bus to Calama and used the remaining hours to visit a little church designed by Eiffel and made entirely of steel (you have to knock at the building to tell) and ate, after a long year for the first time, ceviche.

 As soon as I entered the night bus I knew why the different companies have quite different prices.
 I luckily had chosen to pay a little more and had a lot of room for my legs and a very comfy chair.
 I even had two seats for me … heaven on earth, I really needed some sleep.

 The only thing a little negative was that we had to get up two times during the night as there are lots of police controls where the entire luggage is searched for drugs.
 On the border to Bolivia they even had X-rays like at airports.
 Of course they use the opportunity to also control the transport of agricultural products to prevent the migration of varmints and animal diseases.